-It may be considered in the future within impacts on non-acceptance quantities that further analysis is to be provided to lower this limit to avoid non-delivery of ex-ante trades and avoid bad debt scenarios.
+It may be considered in the future with impacts on non-acceptance quantities that further analysis is to be provided to lower this limit to avoid non-delivery of ex-ante trades and avoid bad debt scenarios.

-Both the Warning and Breach Limits are designed to respectively provide notice to Participants that they are within range of limits, or very close to limits and might breach their posted credit cover.
+Both the Warning and Breach Limits are designed to respectively provide notice to Participants that they are within a range of limits, or very close to limits and might breach their posted credit cover.

-In I-SEM there has been approx. 700 credit reports produced for 178 market participants, this equates to approx. 124,600 individual credit reports published by the market operator.
-There have been approx. 1954 Breaches issued which represents 1% of the credit reports published on an aggregated posted credit cover of approx. €172million
+In I-SEM there has been approx. 1,129 credit reports produced for 185 market participants, this equates to approx. 205,000 individual credit reports published by the market operator.
+There have been approx. 2,900 Breaches issued which represents 1.4% of the credit reports published.
+Over a 9 month period As of May 2020 posted credit cover of participants was approx. €172million.

-A maintained value of 100% is recommended for the level of the Breach Limit for the tariff year of 2019-2020 for I-SEM.
+A maintained value of 100% is recommended for the level of the Breach Limit for the tariff year of 2020-2021 for I-SEM.